-UNT has extensive resources to help student succeed academically and personally.
+UNT has extensive resources to help students succeed academically and personally.
 Below are just a few of the campus resources UNT provides that we think are very important to our Non-Traditional, Commuter, and Graduate students.

 Off-campus students can also take advantage of great commuter meal plans.
 Learn more about meal plans, summertime meal plans, and the Food Advisory Committee.